jet/equinox/README.md

 [pruner](https://github.com/jet/dotnet-templates/tree/master/propulsion-pruner)-[archiver](https://github.com/jet/dotnet-templates/tree/master/propulsion-archiver)
 pair configured, the primary store may have been stripped of events due to the operation of the pruner.
-In this case, it will however retain the version of the stream in the tip document, and if that's non-`0`, will attempt to load the archived events from the secondary store.
+In this case, it will however retain the version of the stream in the tip document, and if that's non-`0`, will attempt to load the archived events from the Archive store.

 ### What is Equinox's behavior if one does a `Query` on a 'non-existent' stream? :pray: [@ragiano215](https://github.com/ragiano215)